A biophysical model explains the spontaneous bursting behavior in the developing retina: Results

-When $I_{ext}<I_{H_c} \sim -5.83$ pA, there is a stable rest state (lower red branch in Fig \ref{Fig:SpontaneousBursting}), where $V_{rest} \in [-70,-60]$ mV, coexisting with two unstable fixed points (middle and upper branch).
-For $I_{ext} = I_{H_c}$ there is an homoclinic bifurcation giving rise to a stable limit cycle.
-In the range $I_{ext} \in [I_{H_c}, I_{SN_1}]$, where $I_{SN_1} \sim -3.7$ pA, the stable rest state (lower branch) coexists then with a stable limit cycle, corresponding to fast oscillations, and an unstable fixed point (middle branch).
-When $I_{ext} = I_{SN_1}$ the stable rest state coalesces with the middle unstable branch and both disappear with a saddle-node bifurcation ($SN_1$).
-For $I_{ext} > I_{SN_1}$ the dynamics has only attractor, the limit cycle, corresponding to fast oscillations.
-This cycle eventually disappears by a Hopf bifurcation at $I_{ext}=250$ pA.
-However, this value of external current is quite beyond the range of plausible values during the bursting activity of SACs.
+\bb{ In more detail, when $I_{tot} \lessapprox -5.8$ pA, there is a stable rest state with a membrane potential $V_{rest} \in [-70,-60]$ mV, coexisting with two unstable fixed points, a saddle and an unstable focus (see Fig 9A for the phase portrait of this case).
+When $I_{tot} \simeq -5.8 pA = I_{H_c}$, there is an homoclinic bifurcation giving rise to a stable limit cycle.
+In the range $I_{tot} \in [I_{H_c}, I_{SN_1}]$, where $I_{SN_1} \simeq -3.7$ pA, the stable rest state coexists then with a stable limit cycle, corresponding to fast oscillations, and an unstable fixed point.
+When $I_{tot} = I_{SN_1} \simeq -3.7$ pA the stable rest state coalesces with the middle unstable branch and both disappear with a saddle-node bifurcation ($SN_1$).
+For $I_{tot} > I_{SN_1}$ the dynamics has only one attractor, the limit cycle, corresponding to fast oscillations.
+This cycle eventually disappears by a Hopf bifurcation at $I_{tot}=250$ pA (Fig \ref{Fig:BigDiagML}).
+However, this value of external current is quite beyond the range of plausible values during the bursting activity of SACs.}

+\bb{ We observe that the rest state of SACs, corresponding to $I_{tot}=0$ pA, lies near a saddle-node bifurcation point within a narrow region of a few $pA$, which is our main emerging hypothesis.
+This leads to important consequences for SACs described in the following.}